CarlosjVar/University-Databases2-Project2/README.md

 ### hive

 Loading data from csv files into hive.
 Inside hive's console.
 It assumes the hive enviroment has been well created as told above in the setting up the enviroment section.

-The map reduce has to be run for the last command to work.
+The map reduce has to be already runned for the last command to work.

 The data from the three csv files is inserted into temporal tables.

 ```

 load data inpath '/data/input/Player.csv' into table player_infoloader;